Father Butters - Some of his memories

 2nd row - Tara Swainston, Alex Smith, Harry Gunston, Jake Armstrong, Laura Bowman, ?, Andrew, Jane Simpson

-3rd row - Jane Simpson, DrMark Jordinson, Fr Butters, Marc Besford, Luke Chell, Joseph Armstrong, MrHopkins
+3rd row - Jane Murray, DrMark Jordinson, Fr Butters, Marc Besford, Luke Chell, Joseph Armstrong, MrHopkins

 This is picture 10 with Story Code FBu